THE FIRST TIMER’S GUIDE TO ZOZOBRA

 Or want to be a little introspective?
 What have you done to cause gloom for others this year?
 What part of you do you want to leave in the past?
 What are you ready to let go of co you can start anew?

-Santa Fe, NM, has the answer to the year 2021 –– the original burning man, Zozobra, a weird, wonderful, one-of-a-kind, 97-year-old tradition!
+Santa Fe, NM, has the answer –– the original burning man, Zozobra, a weird, wonderful, one-of-a-kind, 98-year-old tradition!
 An eerie 50-foot tall marionette, Zozobra embodies the gloom built up through this difficult year, moaning and groaning as he battles his mortal enemy, the Fire Spirit brought to life by the collective goodwill of all who yearn for a better world.
-For 96 years, the City of Santa Fe has built and burned Zozobra, stuffing him from head to toe with thousands of glooms –– bad habits, hurt feelings, our own failings, old love letters, divorce papers, photos, paid-off mortgages, parking tickets, –– all placed on paper to go up in smoke when this New Mexico icon goes down in flaming fury.
+For 99 years, the City of Santa Fe has built and burned Zozobra, stuffing him from head to toe with thousands of glooms –– bad habits, hurt feelings, our own failings, old love letters, divorce papers, photos, paid-off mortgages, parking tickets, –– all placed on paper to go up in smoke when this New Mexico icon goes down in flaming fury.

 Filled to the top of his gloomy head, Zozobra will burn bigger and brighter than ever because of the woes and worries that accumulate each year.
-Every gloom will be printed out on paper and stuffed inside Zozobra to burn on Friday, September 03, 2021.
+During this one of a kind cultural event in New Mexico, every gloom will be printed out on paper and stuffed inside Zozobra to burn on Friday, September 01, 2023.

 We have more ways to make the most of Zozobra!